Non-universality of automorphism groups of uncountable ultrahomogeneous structures: Introduction

 The latter fact was then observed in place of many other ultrahomogeneous (discrete) structures (we refer the reader to the next section for definitions).
-Let $M$ be a (discrete or metric) ultrahomogeneous structure.
-Is then the group of all automorphisms of $M$ with point-wise convergence topology the universal group for the class of groups that can be represented as automorphism groups of some substructure of $M$?
+Let $M$ be a (discrete or metric) ultrahomogeneous structure and let $\mathrm{Aut}(M)$ denote the group of all automorphisms of $M$ equipped with the pointwise convergence topology.
+Is then $\mathrm{Aut}(M)$ the universal group for the class of groups that can be represented as automorphism groups of some substructure of $M$?
 More precisely, let $G$ be a topological group that is isomorphic to (a subgroup of) the group of automorphisms of some substructure $A\subseteq M$.
 Does $G$ homeomorphically embed into $\mathrm{Aut}(M)$?
 E. Jaligot was probably the first who, in \cite {Ja}, formulated this problem in general and proved it for $M$ being the random tournament.
 The same was proved by Bilge and Jaligot in \cite{BiJa} when $M$ is a random $K_n$-free graph, for $n\geq 3$.
 Bilge and Melleray in \cite{BiMe} generalized this for ultrahomogeneous structures when the corresponding Fra\" iss\' e class has the free amalgamation property.
 Kubi\' s and Ma\v sulovi\' c in \cite{KuMa} gave another examples and formulated the problem in the language of category theory.
 Another metric versions are the following: Gao and Shao in \cite{GaSha} proved it for a universal and ultrahomogeneous separable $R$-ultrametric space, where $R\subseteq \Rea^+$ is some countable set of distances.
-And recently, Ben Yaacov in \cite{BY} when proving that the group of linear isometries of the Gurarij space is a universal Polish group proved that the group of linear isometries of the Gurarij space is universal (the universality as a Polish group then follows from the fact that every Polish group is isomorphic to a subgroup of linear isometries of some separable Banach space).
+And recently, Ben Yaacov in \cite{BY} when proving that the group of linear isometries of the Gurarij space is a universal Polish group proved that this linear isometry group is also universal for the corresponding class of groups (the universality as a Polish group then follows from the fact that every Polish group is isomorphic to a subgroup of linear isometries of some separable Banach space).

 It is an open question whether there is actually a counterexample, i.e. a countable ultrahomogeneous structure $M$ and a substructure $A$ such that $\mathrm{Aut}(A)$ does not topologically embed into $\mathrm{Aut}(M)$.